percona/k8spxc-docs/docs/backups.md

 *Scheduled backups* are configured in the [deploy/cr.yaml](https://github.com/percona/percona-xtradb-cluster-operator/blob/main/deploy/cr.yaml) file to be executed automatically in proper time.
-*On-demand backups* can be done manually at any moment, are configured in the [deploy/backup/backup.yaml](https://raw.githubusercontent.com/percona/percona-xtradb-cluster-operator/main/deploy/backup/backup.yaml).
+*On-demand backups* can be done manually at any moment and are configured in the [deploy/backup/backup.yaml](https://raw.githubusercontent.com/percona/percona-xtradb-cluster-operator/main/deploy/backup/backup.yaml).

 ## Making scheduled backups